Author of Be Ready for Anything and Bloom Where You’re Planted online course

 There are several different ways to create a food supply.

-Build a pantry.
+- Build a pantry.
+This is the best and least expensive way to build a pantry of familiar foods your family already enjoys.
 Make a list of what you need to feed your family for a month without a trip to the store, and without reliance on long cooking times.
 (This rules out beans and rice for most people.)
 Learn more about building a pantry that will see you through a variety of emergencies (including personal financial crises) in my book, The Pantry Primer: A Prepper’s Guide to Whole Food on a Half Price Budget.
+Also, check out The Prepper’s Book of Lists, a PDF guide you can print off and write on.

 If you live in a cold climate, winter weather during a power outage can be a life-threatening emergency.
 It’s vital to have the ability to stay warm if the power goes out.
 Most central heating systems require electricity to run the fan or motors.
 Here are some options for secondary heat sources if you generally rely on your central heating system.